MidoriSusanna/DoggoPal/README.md

 It is used to select a random element from a list.
 In my project it is used to make random choices (selecting a random pet type or friend name during the walk).<br>
 - sleep: <br>
 Imported from the time module. <br>
 It introduces a delay (in seconds) in the execution of a programme.
-In my project it is used to create pauses in the game to give the appearance of the dog performing actions over time and to slow down the narration to give the user to follow the game easily.<br>
+In my project it is used to create pauses in the game to give the appearance of the dog performing actions over time and to slow down the narration to allow the user to follow the game easily.<br>
 - sys: <br>
 Sys is used to manipulate a standard output, allowing to create a typing effect by printing characters one at a time.
-This again is to slow down the narration to give the user to follow the game easily. <br>
+This, again, is to slow down the narration to allow the user to follow the game easily. <br>
 - time: <br>
 The entire time module was imported. <br>
 It provides various time-related functions.
 In my project it is used in conjunction with sleep to control the typing effect.<br></p><br>